mint5412/FieldPin/README.md

 /pin color
 ・Change the Field Pin's color.
-・Choise color by click on the UI opening after sending command.
+・Select color by click on the UI opening after sending command.

 /pin target
-・
+・Tracks players who have placed specific pins
-・Choise target by click on the UI opening after sending command.
+・Select target by click on the UI opening after sending command.